 Julie Anne Weaver

-Postdoctoral Fellow, Weatherhead Center for International Affairs
+Postdoctoral Fellow, Harvard Academy for International and Area Studies

 She studies comparative politics and the political economy of development, with a focus on local-level political accountability in developing countries, particularly in Latin America.
 Her dissertation and book project examines how voters hold their elected officials accountable in contexts where institutions and political parties are weak, and uses an original survey, experimental, qualitative and quantitative data, and text analysis.
 A single-authored article based on her dissertation is forthcoming at the Journal of Politics.